-The National Transport and Safety Authority is engaging ministries departments and agencies to mainstream road safety in their programmes/projects in a bid to reduce road accidents.Recent road safety data from the agency indicates 91 percent of traffic crashes are attributed to human related factors including reckless driving, speeding, intoxication or lack of protective gear like helmets.
+The National Transport and Safety Authority is engaging ministries, departments and agencies to mainstream road safety in their ROAD SAFETY programmes/projects in a bid to reduce road accidents.Recent crashes are attributed to human related factors including reckless driving, speeding, intoxication or lack of protective gear like helmets.
 Road Safety is a Shared Responsibility.